rsms/immutable-cpp/README.md

 ## TransientArray<T>

-A non-persistent random-accessible ordered collection of value type `T` that provides a subset of the functionality of `Array` but with more efficient modifications, making it suitable for batch updates to `Array`s.
+A non-persistent random-accessible ordered collection of value type `T` that provides a subset of the functionality of [Array](#array) but with more efficient modifications, making it suitable for batch updates and modifications.
+Transient arrays are *not* thread safe.

 The following is a short synopsis instead of full documentation as all the methods listed here are documented under `Array` and work in the same way with the only exception that they mutate the target `TransientArray` rather than returning new arrays.